ajayfbd/ai-video-editor/README.md

 # AI Video Editor

-An AI-assisted video editing and content optimization system that transforms raw video content into engaging, discoverable content across multiple platforms.
+An AI-driven content creation system that transforms raw video into professionally edited, engaging, and highly discoverable content packages.
+At its core, an **AI Director** powered by the Gemini API makes nuanced creative and strategic decisions, driving the entire workflow from video editing to SEO-optimized metadata generation.

-## Features
+## 🎯 Key Features

-- **Unified ContentContext Architecture**: All modules share data and insights for deep integration
-- **AI-Powered Analysis**: Uses Whisper Large-V3, Gemini API, and Imagen API for intelligent content processing
+- **AI Director**: Gemini-powered creative decisions for professional editing
+- **ContentContext Architecture**: Unified data flow ensuring all components work in concert
+- **Professional Video Composition**: Movis-based editing with intelligent cuts and transitions
-- **Integrated Output Generation**: Synchronized thumbnail and metadata generation
+- **Intelligent B-Roll Generation**: Automated charts, animations, and visual enhancements
-- **Multi-Platform Optimization**: Optimized for YouTube, Instagram, and other platforms
+- **Synchronized Thumbnails & Metadata**: SEO-optimized packages with A/B testing support
-- **Content-Type Aware Processing**: Specialized workflows for educational, music, and general content
+- **Multi-Content Optimization**: Specialized workflows for educational, music, and general content
+- **Performance Optimized**: Efficient resource usage with intelligent caching

 ## Installation